27th Vanier Cup: Awards

-Despite Mount Allison losing the game, quarterback Sean Hickey won Offensive Player of the Game while linebacker George Wright wins Defensive Player of the Game award.
-Cecchini was named the winner of the Teddy Morris Memorial Trophy.
+Despite Mount Allison losing the game, quarterback Sean Hickey won Offensive Player of the Game honors while linebacker George Wright wins the Defensive Player of the Game award.
+Cecchini was named the winner of the Teddy Morris Memorial Trophy while achieving three touchdowns in the Vanier Cup.

 CFL draft

 The 1992 CFL draft, held February 29 and March 1, in Hamilton, the first year eligible for any players from any of the 1991 rosters to be drafted into the Canadian Football League or the National Football League.
-Wilfrid Laurier had two players selected in the sixth round of the draft and three players taken overall. defensive back Greg Knox was the first player picked, selected with the forty-seventh overall selection by the Calgary Stampeders.
+Wilfrid Laurier had two players selected in the sixth round of the draft and three players taken overall.
+Defensive back Greg Knox was the first player picked, selected with the forty-seventh overall selection by the Calgary Stampeders.
 With the next pick, Calgary also selected Laurier's defensive back Tim Bisci.
-With the last pick of the draft, the Toronto Argonauts selected defensive line.
+With the last pick of the draft, the Toronto Argonauts selected defensive line, Hugh Lawson.

 In subsequent seasons, more players from the 1991 roster of Wilfrid Laurier were picked from the CFL; Slotback Brent Stucke (EDM), fullback P.J.
 Martin (HAM), and defensive line Reinhardt Keller (BC), picked at 11th, 12th and 39th overall respectively in 1993.
 In 1994, wide receiver Stefan Ptaszek (BC), slotback/fullback Craig Brenner (CGY), and linebacker Michael Chevers (HAM) picked 9th, 27th and 38th overall.
 Linebacker Gerry Smith (SAS), who was picked 38th overall, was the only Golden Hawks player from the original 1991 team in the draft, getting selected in 1995.
-No Mount Allison players from the 1991 Vanier Cup finalists were selected in any subsequent drafts.

 Subsequent seasons

 Wilfrid Laurier entered the 1992 season with hopes of following up its victory in the 27th Vanier Cup with another national championship.
 The Laurier's regular-season performance improved slightly from 1991, as they won an extra regular-season game against York.
 After a 6-win campaign, the Golden Hawks finished second in the OUAA, behind the Toronto, ranked at No. 3 in the country.
-However, Laurier's dream to repeat falls short as they were upset in the OUA Semifinals by Western, 34–31, at Seagram Stadium.
+However, Laurier's dream to repeat fell short as they were upset in the OUA Semifinals by Western, 34–31, at Seagram Stadium.

 Mount Allison, unlike Wilfrid Laurier, had hoped to attend the national championship game again however injuries placed them in a dangerous spot, losing to the Saint Mary's Huskies, finding them in a winner-move-on situation against the Acadia Axemen but were able to come back from 19 points down win 32–29.
 In the conference championship rematch of the previous season, it was the Huskies that came out on top, defeating the Mounties 32–10 to clinch an Atlantic Bowl appearance.
-Wilfrid Laurier would appear in the 41st (2005) and 59th (2024) Vanier cups, 1991 was the most recent year that Mount Allison appeared.
+Wilfrid Laurier appeared in the 41st (2005) and 59th (2024) Vanier Cups, 1991 was the most recent year that Mount Allison appeared in the championship game.